mylk/espeaker/README.md

 # Espeaker

-Espeaker is a way for your colleauges to talk to you using your computer's speech synthesizer.
+Espeaker is a way for your colleagues to talk to you using your computer's speech synthesizer.

 0. Run Espeaker,
 0. Give them your ip and the port number that espeaker listens to,